livechat/chat.io-docs/site/content/authorization/introduction.md

 ### Authorizing API calls

 The most popular tool used by developers are [Customer API](./customer-api) and [Agent API](./agent-api).
-Calling API methods on behalf of chat.io user is as simple as including `Authorization: Bearer <access_token>` HTTP header in each call.
-Find out how to acquire the `access_token` in the sections below.
+Calling Agent API methods on behalf of chat.io user is as simple as including `Authorization: Bearer <access_token>` HTTP header in each call.
+Calling Customer API requires an additional steps to get a different access token.
+Find out how to acquire the access tokens in the sections below.

 ### Authentication service